 7. Content writer

 Gone are the days of low-cost content mills ranking in search engines.
-Today, with the prevalence of AI writing tools, companies who want quality content with a human voice and specialized knowledge are seeking writers to fill the much-neeeded role of producing valuable content.
+Today, with the the huge number of AI writing tools, businesses look for quality content with a human voice and specialized knowledge are seeking writers to stand out from the crowd.

 $500-$800/week, can earn over $1200-1500+ as a specialized or technical writer